symphonists/search_index/README.markdown

 The common configuration options are discussed above.
 This is a full list of the variables you *should* see in your `config.php`.
 If some are missing it is because you have previously installed an earlier version of the extension.
 You can add these variables manually to make use of them.

 ### `re-index-per-page`
 Defaults to `20`.
-When manually re-indexing sections in the backend (Blueprints > Search Indexes, highlight rows an select "Re-index" from the With Selected dropdown) this is the number of entries per "page" that will be re-indexed at once.
+When manually re-indexing sections in the backend (Search Index > Indexes, highlight rows an select "Re-index" from the With Selected dropdown) this is the number of entries per "page" that will be re-indexed at once.
 If you have 100 entries and `re-index-per-page` is `20` then you will have 5 pages of entries that will index, one after the other.

 ### `re-index-refresh-rate`
 Defaults to `0.5` seconds.
 This is the "pause" between each cycle of indexing when manually re-indexing sections.
 If you have a high traffic site (or slow server) and you are worried that many consecutive page refreshes will use too much server power, then choose a higher number and there will be a longer pause between each page of indexing.
 The larger the number, the longer you have to wait during re-indexing.
 Set to `0` for super-quick times.